 Female life expectancy in Denmark has followed atypical patterns since the second half of the 20th century.
-Periods of improvements followed by large periods of stagnation have been documented (1-3).
-The stagnation of life expectancy and its low level, compared to Denmark’s Scandinavian counterparts, is a result of the increased female mortality of those born between the two World Wars (3).
+Periods of improvements were followed by large periods of stagnation (1-3).
+The stagnation of life expectancy at a low level compared to Denmark’s Scandinavian counterparts resulted mainly from increased mortality of those born between the two World Wars (3).
 Such increase in mortality has been linked to health behaviors.
 In particular, evidence suggests that smoking prevalence was higher in these particular cohorts (1), and it has been shown that the absolute effect of smoking on mortality caused the stagnation in adult life expectancy (2).

-Although life expectancy is commonly used as a measure of the health status in a population, it is equivalently significant to analyze inequality in lifespans.
-Lifespan inequality is a dimension of health that refers to the ultimate difference between individuals in a population: the age at death (4).
-It expresses the uncertainty surrounding lifetimes and has been negatively associated with life expectancy in several developed countries and regions (5, 6).
+Although the overall health status of a population is commonly measured by life expectancy, inequality in life expectancy can be of material interest too.
+First, because low inequality is often a policy goal in itself, and therefore an indicator of success of health care and social systems (4).
+Second, because low inequality often seems to drive high life expectancy (5,6).

-Since lifespan inequality addresses the growing interest in health inequalities and its linkage with health and social behaviors (5), it is imperative to analyze if the stagnation of Danish female life expectancy in the second half of the 20th century, and the most recent improvements in mortality, were accompanied by presumed higher levels of lifespan inequality during the period of stagnation, and improvements thereafter.
+Since lifespan inequality addresses the growing interest in health inequalities and its linkage with health and social behaviors (5), we analyzed if the stagnation of Danish female life expectancy in the second half of the 20th century, and the most recent improvements in mortality, were accompanied by higher levels of lifespan inequality during the period of stagnation, and lowering levels thereafter.
 In this article, we analyze trends in lifespan inequality above age (15,30,50)? since the 1960’s.
-We disentangle the effect of specific causes of death on the unpredictability of life, before, during and after the stagnation of female life expectancy in Denmark using decomposition and demographic techniques.
-We hypothesize that although life expectancy stagnated between the mid-1970’s and the mid-1990’s, lifespan inequality could have increased throughout this period.
-We pose such hypothesis because higher prevalence of smoking is associated with increased overall adult mortality, which would cause higher lifespan inequality.
+We disentangled the effect of causes of death (external, cardiovascular, neoplasm, other) on the unpredictability of life, before, during and after the stagnation of female life expectancy in Denmark using demographic decomposition techniques.
+We hypothesized that when life expectancy stagnated between the mid-1970’s and the mid-1990’s, lifespan inequality increased, probably due to smoking.

 Data and Methods

 We use publicly available period lifetables from the Human Mortality Database (6) for Denmark since 1960.
 These data contain high quality information on lifetable’s measures, such as the death distribution, survival function and life expectancy, by single age and sex.
 Cause-of-death data come from the World Health Organization Mortality Database (7). [a short description of these data and ICD codes] .